simply-anshul/Incubyte-2024/README.md

-# Incubyte-2024
+# incubyte-2024
-Incubyte Assesment Submission 2024
+For Incubyte Assesment in 2024, September